annabrown2/TranscriptAnalysis_WithCLAN/README.md

 ## Converting existing transcripts for analysis in CLAN ##

-Within this folder are the protocols for converting existing transcripts so they follow CHAT guidelines and can be analysed by CLAN.
+Below are the protocols for converting existing transcripts to follow CHAT guidelines which can be analysed by CLAN.

 For more information about CLAN, go to: https://childes.talkbank.org/